ocaml/v2.ocaml.org/site/meetings/ocaml/2008/index.md

 ### OCaml in Debian, by Sylvain Le Gall

-Sylvain Le Gall is a Debian Developper working on OCaml packages since 2003 and OCaml programmer since 2000.
+Sylvain Le Gall is a Debian Developer working on OCaml packages since 2003 and OCaml programmer since 2000.

 This talk is about how OCaml is integrated into the Debian GNU/Linux